-Specifically, the EIS shall present an outline of the preliminary environmental monitoring program, including the:
+Specifically, the environmental impact statement shall present an outline of the preliminary environmental monitoring program, including the:

-- identification of the interventions that pose risks to one or more of the environmental and/or VCs and the measures and means planned to protect the environment; - identification of regulatory instruments that include a monitoring program requirement for the VCs; - description of the characteristics of the monitoring program where foreseeable (e.g., location of interventions, planned protocols, list of measured parameters, analytical methods employed, schedule, human and financial resources required); - description of the proponent's intervention mechanisms in the event of the observation of non-compliance with the legal and environmental requirements or with the obligations imposed on contractors by the environmental provisions of their contracts; - guidelines for preparing monitoring reports (number, content, frequency, format) that will be sent to the authorities and Indigenous groups concerned; and - plans to engage Indigenous groups in monitoring, where appropriate.
+- identification of the interventions that pose risks to one or more of the environmental and/or VCs and the measures and means planned to protect the environment; - identification of regulatory instruments that include a monitoring program requirement for the VCs; - description of the characteristics of the monitoring program where foreseeable (e.g. location of interventions, planned protocols, list of measured parameters, analytical methods employed, schedule, human and financial resources required); - description of the proponent's intervention mechanisms in the event of the observation of non-compliance with the legal and environmental requirements or with the obligations imposed on contractors by the environmental provisions of their contracts; - guidelines for preparing monitoring reports (number, content, frequency, format) that will be sent to the authorities concerned; and - plans to engage Indigenous groups in monitoring, where appropriate.

 Key Criteria for Determining Significance

-Valued Component affected Area of federal jurisdiction (√) Project Activity Potential effects Proposed mitigation Residual effect Magnitude Geographical Extent Timing Duration Frequency Reversibility Significance of residual adverse effect Likelihood of significance of residual adverse effect
+Valued Component affected Area of federal jurisdiction (V) Project Activity Potential effects Proposed mitigation Residual effect Magnitude Geographical Extent Timing Duration Frequency Reversibility Significance of residual adverse effect Likelihood of significance of residual adverse effect

 Fish and fish habitat

 Migratory birds

 Species at risk

-Current use of land and resource for traditional purpose √ 5(1)(c)(iii)
+Effects of Changes to the Environment on Indigenous Peoples √ 5(1)(c)(iii)

 Any other VCs identified